-Experience rich Vietnamese culture and cuisine, discover Swedish homewares and drink craft beer, all in the heart of Richmond.
+Experience rich Vietnamese culture and cuisine, enjoy live music, get your sporting fix and drink craft beer all in the heart of Richmond.

 Afterwards, if you’re looking for a bar with a difference, check out Mountain Goat, a local brewery hidden in Richmond’s backstreets.
 Join a free brewery tour — there’s one every Wednesday night — or pop into the bar for a freshly poured pint and delicious pizza in the evening (open Wednesdays, Fridays and Sundays).
 Another place to try is Slow Beer, Australia’s first dedicated craft beer store.
 Its beer cafe has four regularly rotating drops on tap and, if you’re feeling peckish, cheeses, panini and charcuterie are also on offer.

 If you wake up in Richmond feeling a little worse for wear, you’ll find one of the best breakfasts in Melbourne at Pillar of Salt.
 Take up a seat at the communal table or hide away in a booth and tuck into a dragon fruit chia bowl or buttermilk pancakes.
 If you want to be more adventurous go for the Greek Board of scrambled eggs with saganaki, Greek dips and pita and more, or the Eggs Royale — smoked salmon, beetroot-pickled baby corn on kipfler potatoes.
 Whatever you choose, it’s sure to start your day off on the right foot.